Spin chirality and fermion stirring in topological bands: Abstract

 \section{Abstract}

-Spin chirality in electron gases is mandated by symmetry to be nonzero whenever time reversal symmetry (TRS) is broken.
-In metals, both normal and superconducting, spin chirality is generated by orbital currents present in the ground state as a result of TRS breaking.
-Nonzero chirality is found to emerge in the absence of any spin-dependent interactions, even when the ground state remains spin-unpolarized.
-We present a diagrammatic derivation of the chirality effect and illustrate its generality for problems such as valley magnetism and topological superconductivity.
-Spin chirality results in a chiral three-spin RKKY interaction between localized spins coupled to carriers by s-d interaction, an effect that can be detected by local probes such as spin-sensitive STM.
-In systems where detecting TRS breaking by macroscopic measurements is challenging, such as topological superconductors, local detection of spin chirality can serve as a reliable diagnostic of broken time reversal symmetry.
+We demonstrate that in metals, both normal and superconducting, orbital currents present in the ground state when time reversal symmetry (TRS) is broken, generate spin chirality.
+Nonzero chirality can emerge in the absence of any spin-dependent interactions, even when the ground state remains spin-unpolarized.
+The chirality effect is derived diagrammatically and illustrated for Haldane model and the topological superconductivity problem.
+Chirality in the carrier band results in a chiral three-spin RKKY interaction between localized spins coupled to carriers by s-d Hamiltonian, an effect that can be detected by local probes such as spin-sensitive STM.
+In systems where detecting TRS breaking by conventional means is challenging, such as topological superconductors, local detection of spin chirality can serve as a reliable diagnostic of superconducting topological phases.

 Spin chirality, defined as a three-spin mixed vector product $\vec S_1\cdot (\vec S_2\times\vec S_3)$, is a key quantity for various order types in solids.
 Chirality arises in staggered spin phases resulting from spontaneous breaking of spin rotation symmetry, as well as in phases displaying breaking of time reversal symmetry without breaking the spin rotation symmetry [see, e.g., Refs. \cite{Wen1989,Shraiman1989,Sen1995,Martin2008,Sedrakyan2015}].
 When present, chirality leads to interesting properties of the ordered state.
 Notably, it generates a Berry phase for electrons moving through the texture and coupled to it by spin exchange interactions.
 The geometric gauge fields and emergent electromagnetism arising in this way are manifested through anomalous Hall effect\cite{Ye1999,Nagaosa2012b,Nagaosa2012,Chen2014,Ishizuka2018}.
 In magnetic dielectrics, chiral interaction stabilizes frustrated and noncollinear spin phases, as well as a rich variety of spin liquid phases\cite{Lee2005,Motrunich2006,Bulaevskii2008,Katsura2010,Lai2010}.
 In spin liquids, geometric magnetic fields resulting from spin chirality are predicted to drive quantum oscillations of spinons \cite{Sodemann2018,He2023}.
 The intriguing physics of spin chirality raises the question of what general conditions allow it to emerge in a solid.